Russia to present toughest budget since global crisis as sanctions bite

 “Even running a small budget deficit is difficult given the current environment, given the fact that they are not really able to raise finances externally, given the current political situation,” Ermolenko said.

 Sanctions have cut Russia’s access to foreign capital, forcing it to turn East, mainly to China, to seek funds.
 Funding at home is equally problematic as the domestic debt market is weak.
-Borrowing there would be expensive due to high yields, and the government has canceled nine straight weekly debt auctions, blaming “unfavorable market conditions”.
+Borrowing there would be expensive due to high yields, and the government has cancelled nine straight weekly debt auctions, blaming “unfavourable market conditions”.

-The budget projects that the economic effect of the sanctions will result in a revenue shortfall of nearly two trillion rubles ($52 billion) over the next two years.
+The budget projects that the economic effect of the sanctions will result in a revenue shortfall of nearly two trillion roubles ($52 billion) over the next two years.

-More money, or 309 billion rubles, will be saved by the government deciding for a second year in row not to transfer money to the country’s Pension Fund in 2015.
+More money, or 309 billion roubles, will be saved by the government deciding for a second year in row not to transfer money to the country’s Pension Fund in 2015.

 But if oil prices fall, the Finance Ministry is left with few options.
 Russia has a small debt amounting to only around 11 percent of annual economic output and, sanctions notwithstanding, it could increase foreign borrowing from the $7 billion already penned it for next year.